What Does an HR Manager Do? (and How to Become One)

 There are numerous soft skills and characteristics a successful HR manager must possess, including:

-• Communication and interpersonal skills – HR managers are in constant contact with others, be it other employees or other members of management.
+• Communication and interpersonal skills – These human resources professionals are in constant contact with others, be it other employees or other members of management.
 Being able to communicate effectively is a must.

-• Problem-solving and conflict resolution abilities – HR managers are often responsible for resolving and mediating conflicts between employees, so problem-solving skills will help with this critical job function.
+• Problem-solving and conflict management abilities – HR managers are often responsible for resolving and mediating conflicts between employees, so problem-solving skills will help with this critical job function.

-• Strategic thinking and business acumen – Working as an HR manager also requires a fair amount of strategic thinking and general business acumen.
+• Strategic thinking and business acumen – This role also requires a fair amount of strategic thinking and general business acumen.
 Understanding how each decision may affect the overall health of the company is a must for people in this role.

 • Leadership skills – HR managers step into an influential leadership role requiring them to motivate, inspire, and lead all company employees somehow.
 Leadership and people management skills can go a long way in this work.